heroku/heroku-buildpack-php/README.md

-# Heroku PHP buildpack
+# Heroku buildpack: PHP

-This is a build pack bundling PHP for Heroku apps.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP applications.

+It uses Composer for dependency management, supports PHP or HHVM (experimental) as runtimes, and offers a choice of Apache2 or Nginx web servers.

 ## Usage

-You'll need to set a `BUILDPACK_URL`, and add a `composer.json` and a `Procfile` on your application.
+You'll need to use at least an empty `composer.json` in your application.

-    heroku config:set BUILDPACK_URL=https://github.com/dzuelke/heroku-buildpack-php#hhvm
+    heroku config:set BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-php
-    echo 'web: vendor/bin/heroku-hhvm-nginx' > Procfile
     echo '{}' > composer.json
     git add .
-    git commit -am "add a dummy composer.json and a Procfile so that foreman/heroku know how to start the app"
+    git commit -am "add composer.json for PHP app detection"

-Please refer to [Dev Center](https://devcenter.heroku.com/categories/php) for usage instructions.
+Please refer to [Dev Center](https://devcenter.heroku.com/categories/php) for further usage instructions.

 ## Development